FruitbatM/explore-national-parks-of-japan/testing.md

 ## Map functionality

-- When the user hovers over the marker, the national park's name shows.
-And when the user clicks on the marker, the national park information with the correspond image changes on the left side based on the marker the user clicked.
+- When the user clicks on the marker, the custom info window with the national park's name will appear and the national park information with the corresponding image will change on the left column side.
+The info window will close when the user clicks on the same marker or when clicked anywhere on the map.

 ## Weather functionality